 Note: Figure excludes legacy EVSE ports that are not classified by charging level and are no longer manufactured.
-As of Q2, there were 27 public legacy EVSE ports in the Station Locator.
+As of Q3, there were 26 public legacy EVSE ports in the Station Locator.
 Additionally, the percentages in this figure indicate the percent growth between each quarter.

-When compared with Level 1 and Level 2 EVSE ports, DC fast EVSE ports have the highest power output and therefore provide the most charge in the least amount of time.
-One of the conclusions drawn from NREL's report The 2030 National Charging Network: Estimating U.S. Light-Duty Demand for Electric Vehicle Charging Infrastructure is that building out a network of reliable public DC fast chargers is a key component to building consumer confidence in EV ownership and supporting EV adoption in the United States (Wood et al. 2023).
-It is therefore important to highlight trends in the growth of DC fast EVSE ports in the Station Locator.
-Whereas the power output for Level 1 EVSE ports is about 1-2 kW, and Level 2 EVSE ports can operate at up to 19 kW, the power output of DC fast EVSE ports ranges from 24 to 350+ kW.
-DC fast EVSE ports with power outputs of 50 and 150 kW are common, though the number of DC fast EVSE ports at higher power levels are steadily increasing, as seen in Figure 5.
+In comparison to Level 1 and Level 2 EVSE ports, DC fast EVSE ports have the highest power output among the charging levels, allowing them to charge EVs in the least amount of time.
+One of the conclusions drawn from NREL's report, The 2030 National Charging Network: Estimating U.S. Light-Duty Demand for Electric Vehicle Charging Infrastructure, is that deploying a dependable network of public DC fast chargers is essential for driving EV adoption in the United States (Wood et al. 2023).
+Therefore, it is important to highlight trends in the growth of DC fast EVSE ports in the Station Locator.
+While Level 1 EVSE ports typically have a power output of around 1-2 kW, and Level 2 EVSE ports can operate at up to 19 kW, the power output of DC fast EVSE ports ranges from 24 to more than 350 kW.
+The most common power outputs for DC fast EVSE ports are 50 and 150 kW, though the number of DC fast EVSE ports at higher power levels is steadily increasing, as depicted in Figure 5.

-Of the 32,365 public DC fast EVSE ports in the Station Locator, power output data are currently available for 65.6%; Figure 5 is therefore based on power output data for 21,232 DC fast EVSE ports, up from 4,644 in Q4 2019.10 Additionally, if a DC fast EVSE port has two connectors with different power outputs, only the maximum power output is counted in Figure 5.
+It is worth noting that as of Q3, power output data are available for 69.2% of the 35,061 public DC fast EVSE ports in the Station Locator, up from just 37.8% of public DC fast EVSE ports in Q4 2019.
+Thus, Figure 5 is based on power output data for 24,247 DC fast EVSE ports.10 Additionally, if a DC fast EVSE port has two connectors with different power outputs, only the maximum power output is counted in Figure 5.